The Stinging Fly: Stinging Fly/FBA Fiction Prize

-In May 2022, Emer O'Hanlon was announced 2022 winner of the inaugural Stinging Fly/FBA Fiction Prize.
+In May 2022, Emer O'Hanlon was announced 2022 winner of the inaugural Stinging Fly/FBA Fiction Prize for her story "Diana in a Lonely Place".
+She was followed by Leopold O'Shea in 2023 for his story, "The Afterlife", and Moso Sematlane in 2024 for "A Fern Between Rocks".

 The €2000 prize is awarded annually to an emerging fiction writer published in The Stinging Fly during the previous year.